ysk8/ysk8/README.md

 ![Image of Yaktocat](https://media-exp1.licdn.com/dms/image/C5616AQF8Hqb4Ob0K2Q/profile-displaybackgroundimage-shrink_350_1400/0/1517014569061?e=1640217600&v=beta&t=0YQbZ4Wi145PUqgrFIBgg4aIJb2IsGM2MofEFF3M2Jg)

-## 😃 Most the time...
+## 😃 Most of the time...

 ### I help to design and create products!

 ## 🛹 What about me?

-I love Design & Engineering so much, and more when work together; that is my purpose here; because at the end all transforms in art, this kind of art, new and immortal.
+I love Design & Engineering so much, and more, when work together; that is my purpose here; because at the end all transforms in art, this kind of art, new and immortal.
 That allows me to create all kind of products; and also it lets me pursue an entrepreneurship lifestyle.
 1% each day.
 Polymath in progress...
 Fan of the Digital and Analog Life!

 **[ES]**

-Me encanta el Diseño y la Ingeniería, y más cuando se combinan, ése es mi propósito aquí; porque al final todo se convierte en arte, en esa clase de arte, nuevo e inmortal.
+Me encanta el Diseño y la Ingeniería, y más, cuando se combinan, ése es mi propósito aquí; porque al final todo se convierte en arte, en esa clase de arte, nuevo e inmortal.
 Lo que me permite crear todo tipo de productos, y perseguir una vida de emprendimiento constante.
 1% cada día.
 Polymath en curso...
 Fan de la vida Digital y Analógica!

 ## 🧰 These are some of the technologies that helps me to design and create products!